Mothers Milk tea is an herbal tea that is supposed to encourage a mothers body to produce more milk for her baby.

-I struggled so badly with low milk supply with my first baby, that I am somewhat shocked we never had to use formula, although there were times we got close.
+I struggled low milk supply with my first baby, that I am somewhat shocked we never had to use formula, although there were times we got close.

-Every single day was a struggle just to produce enough milk to get by.
+Every day was a struggle to produce enough milk just to get by.
 Once I went back to work and pumping came into play, it got worse.